CreativeMaladjustment/stelligent-u-020201208/06-auto-scaling/README.md

 ##### Question: Stack Updates

 _After updating your stack, did your running instance get replaced or resized?_

+> no - same size not terminated or replaced...

 Terminate the instance in your ASG.